wr8fdy/yagde/README.md

-# Yet Another Grim Down File Editor for Linux (yagde)
+# Yet Another Grim Dawn File Editor for Linux (yagde)

 _The main purpose of this project was to learn a bit about Rust._

-It's a minimalistic CLI tool for editing Grim Down save files.
+It's a minimalistic CLI tool for editing Grim Dawn save files.
 With `yagde`, you can use:

 - [`View`] view some main info: level, attributes, skills, devotions, etc;
 - [`Rename`] change character name;